お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 The following output will be displayed in the serial terminal

-Now unplug the first board, and plug in the other FRDM-KW40Z
+Now, unplug the first board and plug in the other FRDM-KW40Z

-Program the second FRDM-KW40Z with the "MyWirelessApp" End Device demo
+Program the second FRDM-KW40Z with the "MyWirelessApp" End Device demo application which can be found at

 Close any open terminal windows, then power cycle both boards, and with both boards plugged into your computer, open up a terminal window for each board

-Press SW3 or SW4 on the Coordinator board, and then press SW3 or SW4 on the board programmed with the EndDevice application, and wait for them to connect
+board programmed with the End Device application, and wait for them to connect

 Once connected, type into the terminal of either of the boards, and you will see the text print out on the other board